Managing your tenancy

 In response to the current Cost-of-Living challenges, our Welfare Rights service has focused on developing financial support for our customers, where most needed.
 This has included producing information leaflets, training Housing/Admin Officers to assist with customer benefit checks and our Fuel Support Funds.

-Further hardship funding will be available from April 2023, and we are working with Housing Officers to identify those in need.
+Further hardship funding will be available throughout the year, and we are working with Housing Officers to identify those in need.

 Please contact your Housing Officer if you are experiencing hardship due to energy costs or email email@example.com for further assistance.
 From Monday 17th April, you can also apply directly to the Fuel Fund via this online form.